Cohomogeneity-one solitons in Laplacian flow: local, smoothly-closing and steady solitons: The ODE systems for cohomogeneity-one Laplacian solitons

 \subsection{The ODE system for \texorpdfsunitary{3}-invariant closed Laplacian solitons on \texorpdfstring{$M^0$}{M\textasciicircum 0}}

 In this section we derive the ODEs satisfied by \sunitary{3}-invariant closed Laplacian solitons on $M^0$, the open dense set of principal points for the \sunitary{3}-action, and derive some of the basic properties of this ODE system.
-The ODEs satisfied by $\textrm{Sp}_2$-invariant Laplacian solitons arise by specialisation of this system. \begin{lemma} The triple $(\varphi_f,X,\lambda)$ is an \sunitary{3}-invariant closed Laplacian soliton on $I \times \flag$ if and only if up to the action of the Klein four-group defined in~\eqref{rmk:discrete:sym:G2} it can be written in the form
+The ODEs satisfied by \Sp{2}-invariant Laplacian solitons arise by specialisation of this system.